sankalp1999/Deeplearning.ai-Specialization-Course-Notes/README.md

 I had prior deeplearning experience (using Pytorch) but I had many gaps in knowledge.
 This specialization has helped a lot to bridge those gaps.

+Andrew Ng sir does an excellent job at explaining the intricacies and intuitions involved.
+He also makes sure that we know about the "nitty-gritty" details.

+If you want to get a good grasp on the foundations of deep learning, this is probably the best way to go.

 ## Notes

 I have made notes for some of the courses.
 I used the following notes also to re-read and understand